 A rattlesnake keeps growing during its entire lifetime.
 As it grows it must shed its outer layer of skin.
 Every time the snake sheds its skin, a new section is added to its rattle.
 My grandmother used to keep an apothecary jar filled with the rattles from snakes that had been killed at her ranch house.
 Some of the rattles were quite long and large and fascinated me as a kid.

 If you do happen upon a rattlesnake, freeze in your tracks.
-Be sure there are not more snakes in your path of retreat.
+Be sure there are no more snakes in your path of retreat.
 Then without turning your back, move away very slowly without making any sudden moves.
 Never make a rattlesnake feel trapped or defensive.
-In general a rattlesnake can strike out for half of its body length.
-However, if it is perched up on a ledge it may be able to strike farther.
+In general, a rattlesnake can strike out for half of its body length.
+However, if it is perched upon a ledge it may be able to strike farther.

 Personally, our 2 Saint Bernards are not good camping companions due to the extra space they require and the drool factor.
 However, they love to go for truck rides at home.

 I have skinned and cooked rattlesnake at home and yes, it does taste most like chicken.
 However, eating around all of the bones feels more like eating fish.
 I recommend barbecuing the meat after skinning the snake.

 My favorite source for rattlesnake information is Zoobooks.
 I used this full-color magazine to teach our kids and grandchildren how to stay safe at our country home.
 This great guide prepares children for an encounter and inspires respect for a creature sometimes misunderstood.